nehaagarwal2016/Selenium-Advanced-Test/README.md

-# LambdaTest Website Flow Test
+# LambdaTest Checkbox Interaction Test

-This project contains a Selenium test written in Python using pytest to automate a specific flow on the LambdaTest website.
+This project contains a Selenium test written in Python using pytest, following the Page Object Model, to interact with a checkbox on the LambdaTest website.
 The test is configured to run in parallel on LambdaTest Cloud Selenium Grid.

 ## Prerequisites